Introduction

 Quarry operations generate dust at every stage—blasting, crushing, screening, and haul road transport—making uncontrolled particulate emissions one of the most persistent and costly problems in the aggregates industry.
 NIOSH data from more than 55,000 worker exposure samples collected between 2000 and 2019 found that 27.3% exceeded exposure limits for respirable crystalline silica.

-MSHA, OSHA, and the EPA have intensified enforcement around Respirable Crystalline Silica (RCS) exposure limits and fugitive emissions, resulting in fines ranging from $23.4 million to $38.3 million annually across the metal and nonmetal mining sector.
-Left uncontrolled, dust creates compounding costs beyond regulatory penalties:
+MSHA, OSHA, and the EPA have intensified enforcement around Respirable Crystalline Silica (RCS) exposure limits and fugitive emissions, resulting in huge fines across the metal and nonmetal mining sector.
+Left uncontrolled, dust creates compounding costs beyond regulatory penalties.

 This guide covers the top 10 dust control solutions proven in quarry environments, explains what makes each one effective, and provides a practical framework for matching the right solution to your operation's specific emission points and conditions.